The value of a business is equal to the amount of cash you can take out of it for the rest of its life, discounted to the present.

-We’ll get more advanced in the future by valuing the cash flows before debt payments, applying a more rigorous discount rate, and projecting out cash instead of applying a multiple, but the fundamental idea stays the same even though the methods get more complex: The value of a business is equal to the sum of its discounted free cash flows.
+We’ll get more advanced in the future by valuing the cash flows before debt payments, applying a more rigorous discount rate, and projecting out cash instead of using a multiple.
+Still, the fundamental idea stays the same even though the methods get more complex: The value of a business is equal to the sum of its discounted free cash flows.
 As we dig into the details, it’s essential to keep the big picture in mind.

 So what’s next?

-Before you dig into the details on how to value a business, you may need to brush up on some prerequisites.
+Before you dig into how to value a business, you may need to brush up on some prerequisites.
 If so, I’ve got you covered: